 February 2024: Note that it took almost a year from the time that I started the mudding to finish because I forgot how much I hated that job.
 Unless you do this job all the time, for your job, I recommend farming it out and saving yourself a LOT of grief.
 At any rate I did finally finish it and started priming and painting, but not before I decided to change the lighting to some dimmable LEDs in the ceiling, so I had to crawl up in the rafters and run new wire and install a bunch of electrical boxes for the new lights seen below.
 That wasn't a fun time, but I planned appropriately to be able to just crawl up there once and feed all the new wiring in the electrical boxes in that one trip.

 Something to think about when building a train room.
-Don't forget a space to have a workbench to be able to work on trains or models etc. I didn't think about that until about now when my wife mentioned it.
+Don't forget a space to have a workbench to be able to work on trains or models etc. I didn't think about that until my wife mentioned it.
 So at that point it was time to move part of the wall and create an alcove.
 Thankfully this took me less than a week to deal with.
 You can also see the initial blue paint on the walls.
 This added about 28 sq feet so the room is now about 740 sq ft.

 March 2024: I installed some additional outlets in the alcove area and a desk and a chair I had that were not being used.
 The floor is Mohawk laminate flooring.
 I installed the door casing and all the baseboard molding.
 I am really happy with how it all turned out.
 The room is completely finished and ready to build the layout now.